chickensmitten/js-basics/readme.md

 - Guide to Features & Browser Support
 ![feature-browser-support](/public/feature-browser-support.png)
 - browser support issues shouldn't affect NodeJs, because it is a non-browser environment and you can control your JS version.
+- in case users turn off javascript in their browser, you can use `<noscript> Please enable Javascript</noscript>` to let users know they have to turn on their javascript.
 - can go `caniuse.com` to check for features and browser support.
 - there should be fallback code if a feature is not available. know if the feature is available, write feature detection by using truthy or falsy i.e. `navigation.clipboard` doesn't work in safari browser. `if(navigation.clipboard) { ... do intended function ... } else { ... run some fallback code ... };`
 - other than using fallback, you can use Polyfills to make code work in more browsers.
 It is a third party package.